10sr/installer_sh/README.md

 Newline separated list of urls of archives.
 Archive listed here will be downloaded and extracted automatically.
-If the archives already exist, do not download twice.
+If the archives already exist, do not download them twice.

 Each line is just the url to download archives or can be like `$pkgname-$pkgver.tar.gz::http://example.com/file.tar.gz`.
 In this form, you can change the name of downloaded archive.

 Each Downloaded file is extracted immediately in $srcdir If it has a archive suffix.
-If the url looks like a git repository, clone it.

 ### $pkgver (optional)